Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Accelerate Kernel Tuning with Web-Specific Lite Space

 Microbenchmark results remove the device-consistent settings from the kernel optimization space.
 The left ones are inconsistent across devices.
 This space is still large in the size of tens of thousands.
 This section will use formulated kernel hardware usage and heuristics to build the lite space with promising candidates for JIT evaluation on target devices.

-\textbf{Rational for heuristics and formulation. } A tensor computation is mapped to a kind of loop arrangement in a kernel implementation, and further mapped to tiles in the hardware during execution.
-As shown in Fig.~\ref{F.tile_computing_and_memory_hierarchy}, the innermost loop tile is mapped to the registers, and the second level loop tile is mapped to the L1 cache/shared memory.
-Therefore, the tile size prominently decides the hardware usage of the kernel implementation, and thus the kernel performance.
+\textbf{Rational for heuristics and formulation. } Tensors are divided to tiles for parallel execution.
+As shown in Fig.~\ref{F.tile_computing_and_memory_hierarchy}, the innermost loop tile is loaded to the registers by a thread.
+The second level tile is loaded to the L1 cache/shared memory by a block.
+For GPU programming, a block is a group of threads that are executed together on a core.
+The tile size prominently impacts the hardware utilization of a kernel implementation, and thus the kernel performance.

-Fundamentally, a tile size with efficient hardware usage is to balance 1) the use of parallel computation units for fast computation and 2) the advanced memory storage \eg shared memory for fast data accesses.
+Fundamentally, a tile size with efficient hardware utilization is to balance (1) the use of parallel computation units for fast computation and (2) the advanced memory storage \eg registers for fast data accesses.
 However, the two are normally conflicted with each other.
-More threads can better saturate the parallel computing units and hide memory access stalls.
-However, more threads can overuse the registers and shared memory.
-On the other hand, threads that satisfy the registers can under use the parallel units.
-The sweet spot to balance the two depends on the target hardware and running environment, such as the size of advanced memories, the computation and memory bandwidth, and the quality of compiling, which have to be tuned to find on the device.
+More blocks and threads on a core can better saturate the parallel computing units and hide memory access stalls.
+However, since threads on a core share the registers and cache, too many threads may overuse the resources.
+On the other hand, fewer threads within the register and cache limit would under-use the parallel units.
+The sweet spot balancing the two highly depends on exact hardware, including the size of advanced memories, the computation and memory bandwidth, and the quality of compiling.
+It has to be evaluated on device to obtain.

-\textbf{Heuristics for efficient hardware usage. } We therefore formulate the hardware usage based on the tile sizes, and set heuristics to pick the ones with potential efficient hardware usage and good performance, as shown in Table~\ref{T.specific_paramter}.
-These will be the kernel optimization space for our JIT compilation, and evaluated interleaved with the DNN inferences on client devices.
-These formulas only need to get the client device type to know the hardware limitations of memory size, register size, and number of cores.
-This device type is supported to read by Web programming interface.
-No other prior knowledge of the devices are needed.
+\textbf{Heuristics for efficient hardware utilization. } We therefore formulate the hardware utilization based on the tile sizes, as shown in Table~\ref{T.specific_paramter}.
+These formulas require only the identification of the edge device type to ascertain hardware constraints, such as cache and register size.
+This device type could be obtained by Web programming interface.
+No other prior knowledge about devices are needed.
+By calculating the hardware utilization of each candidate and filtering the candidates by the heuristics, \sysname can build the lite kernel optimization space for the hardware.

+Taking the lite optimization space construction for WebGPU as an example, the tile size determines the utilization of registers, L1 cache, threads, and warps of a block.
+Given the total available registers, L1 cache, and warps of a GPU core, we can calculate the number of blocks that can share a GPU core ($Block_{core}$).
+To fully utilize the registers, Heuristic 7 guides the lite space to only include candidates whose number of blocks constrained by total registers to avoid wasting this fastest storage.
+Besides the hardware constraints heuristics (2, 3, 4 and 7), the Wasm and WebGPU specifications based heuristics (1, 5 and 6) are also considered.